ML4BM-Lab/Sweetwater/README.md

 To run Sweetwater you can use the default parameters, which will deconvolve a human brain cortex dataset provided in the examples folder.
 Make sure the *scrna_reduced_3000.tsv* matrix is available in the data folder by **unziping the scrna_reduced_3000.zip** file.
-This contains a reduced version of a human brain cortex dataset with only the top 3000 most variant genes
+This contains a reduced version of a human brain cortex dataset with only the top 3000 most variant genes.

 ```
 python3 src/main.py
 ```

-Additionally, we have included a *deconvolution.ipynb* file where it is showed how to deconvolve an expression matrix using a scRNA-seq reference and
-an *interpretability.ipynb* file that allow to perform the interpretability analysis showed in the manuscript.
-Again, it is necessary to
-to **unzip the scrna_reduced_3000.zip** matrix first before running these.
+Additionally, we have included a *deconvolution.ipynb* file where it is showed how to deconvolve an expression matrix using a scRNA-seq reference and an *interpretability.ipynb* file that allow to perform the interpretability analysis showed in the manuscript.
+Again, it is necessary to to **unzip the scrna_reduced_3000.zip** matrix first before running these.
 For the *fastq_generation_part1.ipynb* and *fastq_generation_part2.ipynb* scripts, a group of empty files have been provided as a placeholder.